cannable/ssh-cm/README.md

 # Prerequisites

 * Tcl.
-This was developed and tested on 8.6.8, but should work on older builds
+This was developed and tested on 8.6.8, but should work on older builds.
+Tclkits work pretty well.
-* sqlite3
+* sqlite3 (probably built-in)
+* platform (also probably built-in)
 * csv (from tcllib)

+## Windows

+To make this work on Windows, you will need a recent-ish build of Win10 or Server 2019 and the OpenSSH Client feature installed.

 # Usage